The Size of it All

 To put this in perspective, the universe currently fills the 13th scale of existence but it is quickly reaching out toward the 14th, dwarfing the mighty galactic superclusters within it.
 Meanwhile, at the 12th scale of existence, levity (dark energy) sends the galaxies racing away from each other with constantly increasing velocity.
 Then, at the 10th scale, stars hold the planets in place by generating gravitational orbits, while planets of incomprehensible size move at unimaginable speeds at the 9th scale.
 More importantly, in the vastness of it all, we experience things from an 8th scale point of view.

 Going down even further in size, every organism exists as a conglomeration of smaller and smaller parts.
 This necessarily includes single-celled 7th scale creatures.
 More to the point though, we consist of billions and billions and billions of atoms.
 Those are 6th scale objects, which are themselves composed of countless subatomic particles, while 4th scale objects such as photons are composed of even smaller pieces of matter.
-As if that wasn’t mind-boggling enough, below the domain of quantum mechanics, one finds strings which are the smallest possible things.
+As if that wasn’t mind-boggling enough, below the domain of quantum mechanics, one finds strings that are the smallest possible things.
 They dwell in a world far removed from ours, way down at the 1st scale of existence.

 Such is the size of it all.